GOALS: Global Outreach Autism Learning Services

 Spring into Action: Together is a caregiver-implemented early intervention program for children 18 months to 3 years of age.
 The program is designed to support communication, social engagement, and play skills.
 Caregivers will learn valuable strategies to support their child’s learning and growth, while participating in fun and structured classroom-based activities.

-The Els for Autism Foundation’s Behavior Analytic Services and Education (BASE) program provides ABA services in a clinic setting.
+The Els for Autism Foundation’s Behavior Analytic Services and Education (BASE) program provides ABA services in a clinic setting for children 6 years and older.

 Picky Eating Services